jabergius33/Statistical_filtering/statistical_filtering/README-cylind.md

 #### Training (potentially need to chmod +x the file)

-1. Modify the config file at 'config/semantickitti.yaml' (Setup and dataset path)
+1. Modify the config file at 'config/semantickitti.yaml' (Setup and dataset path).
+2. Create a empty 'logs_dir' folder.
-2. Train the network by running:
+3. Train the network with:
 ```
 sh train.sh
 ```